 All films in the Official Selection are in competition to receive a number of awards, recognising outstanding talent in filmmaking.
 The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards.

 All category winners are nominated for the award for best film in Aesthetica Film Festival.
 Only one film can win this prestigious title.
-The overall winner receives £1,000 in prize money.
+The overall winner receives £1,000.